coreboot/coreboot/Documentation/tutorial/part1.md

 of the same version.

 If you started with a different distribution or package management system you might need to install other packages.
-Most likely they are named sightly different.
+Most likely they are named slightly different.
 If that is the case for you, we'd like to encourage you to contribute to the project and submit a pull request with an update for this documentation for your system.